-4/20/2023\ Shepherd Village Emergency Preparedness Manual 23 April 19, 2023 tap water be used to wash hands? ap water can be used for handwashing, but an alcohol-based hand zer must be applied to hands afterwards.
-Wash hands with warm tap water and soap; lather for at least 20 seconds. Ш Rinse hands well under running water and dry them with a paper towel.
-When hands are dry apply an alcohol based hand capitizer containing П When hands are dry, apply an alcohol-based hand sanitizer containing at least 70% alcohol.
-Can t tap water be used for showering or bathing?
-Residents may take showers or baths with tap water, but must be ul to avoid the face, and avoid swallowing any of the water carci ar to avoid the face, and avoid swallowing any of the water The use of hand-held showerheads is recommended to assist with this concern.
-Open wounds, cuts, blisters, or recent surgical wounds must be covered with a waterproof covering prior to showering or bathing, and care must be taken not to contaminate these areas During bathing, showering, or towel-bathing.
-Pre-boiled water, sterile water, or water from a safe alternative source may also be used if - towel-bathing is required.
-Residents with weakened immune systems may require special consideration; discuss with physician/NP. priysician/ivr.
-Can t tap water be used for brushing teeth? uring a boil water advisory, tap water is NOT safe for brushing teeth. pre-boiled water that is cooled, bottled water, or water from another source may be used for brush ning teeth.
-Clear ning & Sanitizing Practices During A Boil Water Advisory C ton water he wood for closuing and disinfecting contact and tap water be used for cleaning and disinfecting contact and contact surfaces?
-Contact surfaces: Contact surfaces such as door knobs, handles, railings, vanities, etc. and contact surfaces such as walls, floors, and ceilings can be cleaned and fected using normal routine practices tap water be used for washing laundry? П Ц laundry procedures.
-Consult with Infection Prevention & Control Lead or designate to verify J correct procedures for sterile linen processing.
+Can tap water be used to wash hands?

+Yes, tap water can be used for handwashing, but an alcohol-based hand sanitizer must be applied to hands afterwards.

+- Wash hands with warm tap water and soap; lather for at least 20 seconds. - Rinse hands well under running water and dry them with a paper towel. - When hands are dry, apply an alcohol-based hand sanitizer containing at least 70% alcohol.

+Can tap water be used for showering or bathing?

+Yes.
+Residents may take showers or baths with tap water, but must be careful to avoid the face, and avoid swallowing any of the water.

+- The use of hand-held showerheads is recommended to assist with this concern. - Open wounds, cuts, blisters, or recent surgical wounds must be covered with a waterproof covering prior to showering or bathing, and care must be taken not to - contaminate these areas During bathing, showering, or towel-bathing. - Pre-boiled water, sterile water, or water from a safe alternative source may also be used if towel-bathing is required.

-4/20/2023\\\\\\\Shepherd Village Emergency Preparedness Manual April 19, 2023 supply be used?
-Generally, no. Any instruments or machines that use water to sterilize and disinfect equipment would typically be affected by a boil water advisory.
-Consult with Infection Prevention & Control Lead or designate before use of any specialized medical equipment directly connected to the water supply. [] Contact Public Health for specific questions related to water quality.
-Preparing Food During A Boil Water Advisory Immediate Steps to Take When a Boil Water Advisory is Issued: DO NOT use the water for drinking, making juices or ice, washing fruits or vegetables, or preparing ready-to eat foods.
-Turn off drinking water fountains.
-Discard ice and beverages that may have been prepared with the affected water supply.
-Discontinue making ice; use ice from a commercial ice supplier made with safe water Disconnect ice cream machines, dipper wells, and any other food preparation equipment connected to the water supply.
-Post signs at all faucets, including kitchen area and washrooms, as a reminder of the boil water advisory and not to drink the water.
-To make the water safe, bring to a rapid rolling boil for at least one minute.
-Boil only as much water in the pot that one can comfortably lift without spilling.
-Ensure water is cooled appropriately before using or direct handling to prevent scalds.
-What sources of water are approved to be used during a boil water advisory?
-Water that has been boiled for one full minute (water can be boiled the night before, cooled overnight, and stored in a covered disinfected container).
-Always ensure water is cooled appropriately before use or direct handling to prevent scalds.
-Commercially bottled water (consult with IPAC Lead or designate to confirm brand used has not been affected by the Boil Water Advisory) Hauled water from an alternate approved supply not affected by the Boil Water Advisory 4/20/2023
+Residents with weakened immune systems may require special consideration; discuss with physician/NP.

+Can tap water be used for brushing teeth?

+No. During a boil water advisory, tap water is NOT safe for brushing teeth.
+Only pre-boiled water that is cooled, bottled water, or water from another safe source may be used for brushing teeth.

+Cleaning & Sanitizing Practices During A Boil Water Advisory

+Can tap water be used for cleaning and disinfecting contact and non-contact surfaces?

+Yes.
+Contact surfaces such as doorknobs, handles, railings, vanities, etc. and noncontact surfaces such as walls, floors, and ceilings can be cleaned and disinfected using normal routine practices sterile linen processing.

+Can tap water be used for washing laundry?

+- During a boil water advisory, tap water may be used for general laundry procedures. - Consult with Infection Prevention & Control Lead or designate to verify correct procedures for

-Can medical equipment that is directly connected to the water
+Can medical equipment that is directly connected to the water supply be used?